-Hell Pizza wants to reward New Zealand children who read books.
+HELL Pizza wants to reward New Zealand children who read books.
+So they came up with this great idea: Read for Pizza!
+What could be better?

-Complete the pizza wheel by reading 7 books, and then go to any Hell store and redeem it for a free 333 Hell Pizza...
+Children complete the pizza wheel by reading seven books, and then go to any HELL store and redeem it for a free 333 HELL Pizza...
 It's that simple!